-Magnet programs are unique two credit, half day programs offered in a semester format.
+A student must indicate during the course selection process that they are interested in participating in an Experiential Learning (Co-op) the following year.
+If you have questions speak to the guidance counselor or the co-op teacher for more information.
+CREDIT RECOVERY Credit Recovery is a program available to students who have not been successful in completing grade 10 and/or grade 11 compulsory credit courses.
+Students have the opportunity to recover previously failed courses in a supportive classroom environment.
+Please contact your guidance counselor for more detailed information.
+MAGNET PROGRAMS Magnet programs are unique two credit, half day programs offered in a semester format.
 These programs are offered at the grade 11 and 12 level to all Brant County secondary school students as extensions to their own high school's elective programs.
 Students will be bused to and from TTSC for these half-day courses.
-Magnet courses are offered in auto body, green industries (horticulture), baking, cooking & event planning, cosmetology, carpentry, masonry, and small engines.

-The selection process begins in early February and ends in early March.
+Magnet courses are offered in the following sectors: Auto Body, Baking, Carpentry, Cooking & Event Planning, Cosmetology (Hairstyling & Aesthetics), Green Industries (Horticulture), Living and Working with Children, Masonry, and Small Engines.
+DATES FOR SELECTING COURSES AND HOW TO SELECT The selection process begins in early February and ends in early March.
 After March Break the classes are set and there is no guarantee that further registrations will be accepted.
 This course calendar describes general information, diploma requirements, programs/services available, and the course selection process at Tollgate Technological Skills Centre.
 Be aware that the course selection will have an impact upon eligibility for post-secondary education and may influence chances for apprenticeships or certain types of employment.
 Students must complete and submit an option sheet to enrol in the courses online.
 Students here at TTSC will fill out their option sheets with the assistance of our Guidance Counsellor and Student Success Teacher.
 The students will be provided direction but the ultimate responsibility for choices will rest with the students and their parents.
 Should the number of requests for a course be insufficient or a conflict in timetabling occurs, a student may not receive all of their choices.